aspose-words-cloud/aspose-words-cloud-node/README.md

 - Add & remove watermarks and protection.
 - Read & write access to Document Object Model.

+## Enhancements in Version 20.12

+## Enhancements in Version 20.11

+- In configuration json file appSid / appKey has been replaced to clientId / clientSecret.
+- In Words API initialization methods clientId parameter precedes clientSecret parameter.

+## Enhancements in Version 20.10

+- Internal API changes.

+## Enhancements in Version 20.9

+- Added Batch API feature

+## Enhancements in Version 20.8

+- Added new api method (PUT '/words/{name}/compatibility/optimize') which is allows to optimize the document contents as well as default Aspose.Words behavior to a particular versions of MS Word
+- Added 'ApplyBaseDocumentHeadersAndFootersToAppendingDocuments' option to 'DocumentEntryList' for AppendDocument API
+- WithoutNodePath methods have been removed, pass null values instead

 ## Enhancements in Version 20.7

 - Added 'Markdown' save format